 4. Investments in climate-smart and resilient agriculture

-Similarly to the IRA, the Agricultural Resilience Act would help farmers mitigate the effects of climate change and would give agricultural producers the support they need to participate in conservation practices, while playing an integral part in being a solution to climate change.
+Similarly to the IRA, the Agriculture Resilience Act would help farmers mitigate the effects of climate change and would give agricultural producers the support they need to participate in conservation practices, while playing an integral part in being a solution to climate change.
 The incentive–based conservation options provided through the Agricultural Resilience Act lower the risks that farmers take when they change to practices that make more sense for the environment.

 5. Lowering the barrier for credit access